Benzodiazepine Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Mixing Benzodiazepines with Other Substances

-Mixing benzos with alcohol is especially dangerous as both substances are depressants.
+Mixing benzos with alcohol significantly increases the risk of severe side effects because both are central nervous system depressants, enhancing each other’s effects.
 Together, they can slow your breathing and heart rate to dangerous levels, cause you to pass out, go into a coma, or fatally overdose.
 It is also dangerous to take benzos along with other benzos or other depressant medications.

 Benzodiazepine Addiction and Abuse